Motivational Quotes for Sales Team to Achieve Targets

 • Firstly, the management needs to provide tangible resources, time, contacts, and coaching to improve employees’ competence.

-• Secondly, the organization has to focus on empowering employees and delegating meaningful assignments and tasks to enhance feelings of autonomy.
+• Secondly, the organization must focus on empowering employees and delegating meaningful assignments and tasks to enhance employees’ sense of autonomy.

-• Finally, the senior employees have to make fun and companionship to foster relatedness.
+• Finally, senior employees must provide enjoyment and companionship to foster a sense of relatedness.

 Lower-level and higher-level Needs of Content Theories of Motivation